Peekskill meteorite: Video

 As the meteorite fell on a Friday evening, its descent was captured on video by many high school football fans taping local games.
-The descent was captured by 16 different cameras.
-Only a handful of meteorite falls have been caught on film—and only the 2013 Russian meteor event has been captured from more angles and localities.
+The descent was filmed by 16 different cameras.
+Only a handful of meteorite falls have been caught on film, and only the 2013 Russian meteor event was captured from more angles and localities.
 The multiple perspectives provided scientists with the ability to calculate the meteorite's flight path to Earth.

 Impact

 After having been slowed by the Earth's atmosphere, the meteorite was traveling at approximately 164 mph at impact.
 The Peekskill meteorite smashed through the trunk of a red 1980 Chevrolet Malibu and narrowly missed the gas tank, finally coming to rest in an impact pit beneath the car.
 Seventeen-year-old Michelle Knapp, the car's owner, heard the collision from inside her home.
-She later described the sound as “like a three-car crash”.
+She later described the sound as "like a three-car crash".
 Hurrying outside to investigate the noise, Knapp found her car smashed and the meteorite weighing 12.37 kg, still warm and smelling of sulfur, beneath it.